dilipthelip/LearnCassandra/CQL.md

 Approach 1:
 ```
-select * from simplestrategyreplication.courses;
+select * from courses;
 ```

 Approach 2:
 Cassandra suppports Alias **AS**
 ```
-select id as name from simplestrategyreplication.courses;
+select id as name from courses;
 ```

 Approach 3:

 **IN** clause.
 ```
-select id as name from simplestrategyreplication.courses where id in ('cassandra-developers');
+select id as name from courses where id in ('cassandra-developers');
 ```

 Approach 4:
 Limit the result to a certain number;
 ```
-select * from simplestrategyreplication.courses LIMIT 100;
+select * from courses LIMIT 100;
 ```

 #### Distinct Keyword: